ChilliConnect/Samples/UnitySamples/FBLeaderboard/Docs/FBLeaderboardTutorial.md

 The data can then be used to popluate the leaderboard UI (NOTE: in our demo the size of the leaderboard is clamped for simplicity, it may make more sense in your game to create a streaming leaderboard in order to handle a large number of scores).

+## Troubleshooting

+Here are some of the more common issues that might crop up:

+- Login to FB using an account that has been added as an admin, developer or tester on the FB app dashboard.
+- Logout of FB via iOS settings prior to deploying the app.
+- Check the bundle id on the FB dashboard matches that in Unity > Player Settings.
+- Changes on the FB dashboard may take time to propagate.

 ---------
 Getting FB avatars
 FB url in plist.